240 mm trench mortar: Italian Use

 Italy adopted and manufactured both the French CT (Bombarda da 240 C) and LT (Bombarda da 240 L) mortars.
 Mortar groups were established with 240 C, 240 L, and 58A (Mortier de 58 mm type 2) batteries, which were split in December 1916 into batteries of 58A and 240mm mortars.
 The 240mm battery consisted of 4 sections with 2 mortars each, and a combined staff of 7 officers, 215 men, 62 horses, a baggage wagon, and 4 bicycles.
-By the end of 1916 510 240mm mortars were still in service.
+By the end of 1916, 510 240mm mortars were still in service.
 After World War I ended some of the 240mm mortars were exported to Montenegro.

 Austro-Hungarian 24 cm Minenwerfer M.16

-Some 400 were copied and manufactured by Böhler during World War I based on examples captured from Italy, although the Austrians had problems recreating the original powder mixture and their shells suffered from large dispersions.
+Some 400 were copied and manufactured by Böhler during World War I based on examples captured from Italy, although the Austrians had problems recreating the original powder mixture and their shells suffered from large dispersion.

 German 24 cm s.Flügelminenwerfer

 The US A.E.F. in France reported in March 1918 : "... a new pattern minenwerfer which was brought out in 1916 and looks very much like the French 240... uses a heavy bomb fitted with four vanes like the French 240 mm bombs.
 This bomb weighs 100 kg and contains 42 kg of explosive... ranges obtained vary from 490 to 1310 yd".
-The specifications appear similar to the early French 240 mm CT quoted above.
+The specifications appear similar to the early French 240 mm CT.
 It is unknown whether this was related to the French or Austrian Böhler versions.